Southend Pier Railway: 20th Century

 During the Second World War the pier was closed to visitors.
-It was taken over by the Royal Navy on 9 September 1939, and renamed HMS Leigh, and was used as an assembly point for convoys with anti-aircraft guns on the pier head.
+It was taken over by the Royal Navy on 9 September 1939, and renamed HMS Leigh, becoming an assembly point for convoys with anti-aircraft guns on the pier head.
 It was also the main shipping control point for the Thames Estuary.
-The trains were used to supply the guns with ammunition and ferry casualties ashore from the ships.
+The trains ran over 300,000 miles during the war years, and carried around 1.5 million service personnel.
+They carried supplies and war equipment for the ships, as well as ammunition for the anti-aircraft guns.
+Service personnel included many who were sick or wounded, returning from ships, and some of the carriages were adapted to carry men in stretchers.
 Masters of passing merchant ships used to complain the trains set off the acoustic aircraft early warning devices fitted to their vessels.

+With the war ended, the pier became a popular attraction again.
+2,750,000 passengers rode on the trains in 1946, and this had increased to 3,310,922 in 1947.
 By 1949 the original rolling stock was approaching 60 years old and so it was decided to replace it.
 New stock was ordered from AC Cars of Thames Ditton, the survivors of which worked the line until its closure in the mid-1970s.
 Twenty-eight cars were supplied, forming four trains of seven cars each, consisting of three motor cars and four trailer cars in M-T-T-M-T-T-M formation, the motors cars being operated in multiple.
 Each train could carry up to 260 passengers.
 At a top speed of 18 mph, the journey took four minutes each way, and during peak periods a train ran every five minutes, continuing until 11 pm.
-The record for passengers carried in one day stands at 55,000.
+The record for passengers carried in one day stands at 55,000, and then new trains carried a record 4,713,082 passengers in 1949, the only year when numbers exceeded four million.

 There were three common patterns of operation: